 This year's MIOSM theme is "Music: The Sound of My Heart."
-I don't know about you, but music is what helped me through spring 2020.
-I know music will be the thing that gets me through the days ahead.
+I don't know about you, but music is what has helped me through the pandemic.
+More importantly, music is what has helped my students, school, and community.
+I know music will continue to be the thing that gets us all through the days ahead.

 When the pressures and restrictions seem impossible, focus on finding ways to make music-alone and with others with appropriate social distancing, of course.
 This is a fitting and appropriate theme as we continue to move forward in these uncertain times.

-We have created several lesson Launching Points for you to use with your students.
-One unique feature for this year's celebration is that some of the Launching Points include suggestions for making music at home.
-In addition, we plan to release several resources specifically for virtual learning.
+We have created several Lesson Launching Points for you to use with your students.
 The Council for General Music is committed to finding ways to help you and your students continue to make music at home, at school, or wherever learning must take place.